This article was first published on June 21st, 2021, and was last updated in February 2022.

 Risk for increased client or customer churn

-One recent challenge has been businesses reevaluating their priorities due to the changes that came from the pandemic.
+One recent challenge, that has businesses reevaluating their priorities, has been due to the changes and shifts that came from the pandemic.
 When businesses changed their priorities, it resulted in them letting go of contracts with their marketing agencies.
 Customer churn is a huge difficulty for digital marketing agencies.
 Especially when they are trying to scale in ways of work loads for the company and it’s employees.

 Difficulty in finding proper talent or partnerships

 Amid tough competition, it can be hard finding quality talent for a digital marketing agency.
 Employers have started to deal with this challenge by focusing on being transparent, highlighting work culture, and promoting relevant benefits to make their tenure more comfortable despite being fast paced.